Updated December 3, 2025

 The Importance of Data-Driven Decision Making

 Battery manufacturing is a complex process that can involve sourcing material, slurry mixing, coating, drying, calendering, slitting, vacuum drying, fabrication (jelly roll winding or stacking), welding, packaging, electrolyte filling, formation, and aging.
-Each stage generates a vast amount of data that, if harnessed correctly, can provide valuable insights into production efficiency, quality control, and cost management.
-Data-driven decision making enables manufacturers to make informed choices based on real-time and offline data analytics, leading to improved product quality, reduced production costs, and faster time-to-market.
+Each stage generates a vast amount of data that, if harnessed correctly, can provide valuable insights into production efficiency, quality control, and cost management throughout the lifecycle.

 A typical manufacturing process for lithium ion batteries, including electrode preparation, cell assembly, cell formation and finishing, can produce enormous amounts of data that can only be practically managed with a data analytics solution.
 Source